learn-co-curriculum/dsc-colab/README.md

 <img src="https://curriculum-content.s3.amazonaws.com/data-science/images/OpenInColab.png/OpenInColab.png" width=700 alt="shows what the 'Open in Colab' link looks like">

-You'll click on the botton to open the notebook for the given lesson or lab and it will open in a new tab.
+You'll click on the button to open the notebook for the given lesson or lab and it will open in a new tab.

 <img src="https://curriculum-content.s3.amazonaws.com/data-science/images/YourFirstJupyterNotebook.png/YourFirstJupyterNotebook.png" width=700 alt="Shows what the first notebook will look like">